danielcrisp/front-end-findings/_posts/2014-02-25-responsive-inside-iframe.markdown

 Although not strictly related it seems that elements that use `-webkit-overflow-scrolling: touch;` in the target site will not be scrollable.
 I've noticed this behaviour on an iOS 7 iPad (tested using the iOS Simulator only). iOS 6.1 seems to work but the scrolling effect can be a bit jittery.

 I've also found that iOS will sometimes crash or fail to completely load the target site.
 Again I have only been testing on the iOS Simulator and this only occured when the host page was on `localhost` but the target site was on the web.
+Using a local target site fixed the problem but of course this would be no good for production sites.

 With IE7 I had two sets of scrollbars visible but it is probably possible to fix this.